What Spirit Airlines ticket holders need to know

 If an airline stops operating, can I get my money back?

-“In these cases, travelers aren’t left with many options to get their money back,” Nastro said of airlines ceasing service.
+“In these cases, travelers aren’t left with many options to get their money back,” Nastro said on Friday of airlines ceasing service.

 “Technically your right to a refund stands, yet if no airline exists to pay out for the cancellation, travelers usually are the end of the line to see any money,” Nastro said.

+The DOT’s guidance indicates that travelers who made credit card purchases have the most options for recouping their money if the airline fails to issue a refund directly.

-“Even if the airline has ceased flying, you may be able to obtain a refund through the credit card company you used to purchase the ticket or from your travel insurance company,” the DOT says, adding some guidance about how to go about seeking refunds.
+“Even if the airline has ceased flying, you may be able to obtain a refund through the credit card company you used to purchase the ticket or from your travel insurance company,” the DOT says, adding some guidance about how to go about seeking refunds through those channels.
 Do it quickly: You generally have 60 days on credit card charges, although sometimes that limit is waived for future transportation, the DOT notes.

 That lines up with Nastro’s advice.

-She said credit cards are usually the only way to see a refund — through the Fair Credit Billing Act.
+She said Friday that credit cards can be the only way to see a refund — through the Fair Credit Billing Act.
+You will need proof of having had “services not rendered,” Nastro explained.
+Save any documentation of Spirit’s cancellation.

-“Don’t cancel anything as you need proof of having had ‘services not rendered,’” Nastro warned.
-Wait for Spirit to cancel, otherwise passengers may lose what little recourse they have, she said.

 Blaine added that travel insurance coverage is iffy.
 “If you book with a credit card, the bankruptcy of an airline is specifically not covered under the travel insurance policy by your credit card,” she said.
 “If you have additional travel insurance, you can check that; it might be covered.”

-CNN’s Chris Isidore, Aaron Cooper and Alexandra Skores contributed to this report.
+CNN’s Chris Isidore, Aaron Cooper, Alexandra Skores and Ruben Correa contributed to this report.

 The-CNN-Wire